madisonksharp/beast-startup/notes.md

 ## Database services

+### services and their specialties

+- MySQL : relational queries
+- Redis: memory cached objects
+- ElasticSearch: ranked free text
+- MOngoDB: JSON objects
+- DynamoDB: Key value pairs
+- Neo4J: graph based data
+- InfluxDB: time series data

-### DB Query
+### MONgo DB Query

 - lt = less than
 - gt = greater than

-/J._/: This is a regular expression pattern enclosed in forward slashes (/).
+- /J.\_/: This is a regular expression pattern enclosed in forward slashes (/).
 In MongoDB, when you use regular expressions in queries, you typically use them to match against string values.
-J._: This regular expression pattern means:
+- J.\_: This regular expression pattern means:
-J: Match the letter "J" exactly.
+- J: Match the letter "J" exactly.
-._: Match zero or more of any character (except newline).
+- ._: Match zero or more of any character (except newline).
 So ._ means match any string of characters.

+- // find all houses
+- db.house.find();

+- // find houses with two or more bedrooms
+- db.house.find({ beds: { $gte: 2 } });

+- // find houses that are available with less than three beds
+- db.house.find({ status: 'available', beds: { $lt: 3 } });

+- // find houses with either less than three beds or less than $1000 a night
+- db.house.find({ $or: [(beds: { $lt: 3 }), (price: { $lt: 1000 })] });

+- // find houses with the text 'modern' or 'beach' in the summary
+- db.house.find({ summary: /(modern|beach)/i });

 ## Authorization services